 Okay, I admit it.
 I totally have camper on the brain.
 I created Camper Potholders, Camper Ornaments, and now I have put together a Happy Camper Valentine Card Box.
-I am celebrating Valentine’s Day with Plaid Crafts, using Apple Barrel Paints, Mod Podge and lots of scraps to create a fun card holder.
+I am celebrating Valentines Day using acrylic paints, cardboard scraps, Mod Podge and lots of paper scraps to create a fun card holder.

 So let’s talk about this colorful camper!
 I made this with Valentines Day in mind, but you know what?
 It is going to be a cool decoration for my real life camper.
 Do you want to know how to make one of your very own?